How to Treat Northern Fowl Mites on Chickens

 This post may contain affiliate links.
 See our Disclosure for more information.

-Disclaimer: I am not a poultry vet and all of the treatments that I mention in this post are not veterinarian approved.
+Disclaimer: I am not a poultry vet.
+All of the treatments that I mention in this post are not veterinarian approved.
 I used the dog and cat treatments being fully aware that they were not meant for use on poultry.
 All of the information provided below is from personal experience and my own research.

 Types of External Parasites

 My battle with Northern Fowl mites lasted a whole year, starting in the winter and lasting throughout the spring, summer, and following fall.
-It was an off and on battle, meaning I would find the little pests, treat them, they would be gone for a few weeks, then reappear.
+It was an off and on battle.
+I would find the little pests, treat them, they would be gone for a few weeks, then reappear.

 Part of the cause of this long battle was my own fault.
 I did not correctly identify the mites until the end of the summer.
 I continued to treat them as if they were lice, not realizing they were northern fowl mites.
-That meant, every time I thought I treated the birds, the mites were just getting back on the birds since they also lived in the coop.
+That meant, every time I thought I treated the birds, the mites were just getting back on the birds.
+Mites can live for up to 3 weeks without a host.
+That means they can still be in the coop or enclosure if those areas are not treated at the same time as the flock.

-• Northern Fowl Mites- like cooler weather, live on and off the bird
+- Northern Fowl Mites- like cooler weather, live mostly on the bird

 Northern fowl mites share similar symptoms with other external poultry parasites, so it can get tricky diagnosing the tiny pests based on general symptoms.
 However, knowing a few general symptoms of external parasites is important for recognizing the issue right away:

-• dirty feathers around the vent- Northern fowl mites leave debris and lay eggs on the feather shafts around the vent.
-Poop will often get hung up on the debris, making the feathers look even dirtier.
+- dirty feathers around the vent- Northern fowl mites leave debris and lay eggs on the feather shafts around the vent.
+Poop will often stick to the debris, making the feathers look even dirtier.

-• decreased egg production- Annoying external parasites will cause a drop in egg production.
+- decreased egg production- External parasites can cause stress, which as a result, will cause a drop in egg production.

 Once you suspect external parasites, the next step is finding and identifying them.
-Northern fowl mites are almost always found around the vent (they can also be found in the beards, crests, and muffs of certain chicken breeds).
+Northern fowl mites are almost always found around the vent.
+However, you should also look for them under the wings and in beard, crest, and muff feathers.

 Once you find a patch of skin, look very carefully for ANY movement.
 Northern fowl mites are often dark in color, but they can also be very pale in color if they are young or have not fed recently.
 They will be roundish in shape and have eight legs.
 In my experience, I have seen extremely tiny white mites on my birds that are hardly visible to the human eye.